angelogiu/Volatility-Regime-Predictor/README.md

 All commands should be run from the project root directory.

-First, create and activate a virtual environment (recommended) and install dependencies:
+First, create and activate a virtual environment and install dependencies:

 ```bash
 python -m venv .venv